-Requirement Policy Implementation of Policy Performance Benchmarks and Objectives The equity fund is an index-tracking fund, meaning that its objective is to track the total return on a specified market index within an agreed margin over a specified timescale.
-The performance benchmarks and objectives were reviewed on a quarterly basis over the year to 31 March 2023.
-The multi-asset income fund is actively managed, and the investment manager has been set a performance objective to achieve returns in line with, or in excess of, a benchmark return.
-The corporate bond fund is managed on a buy and maintain basis, and the investment manager has an objective to deliver a return over and above comparable gilts from a diversified portfolio of corporate bonds, whilst minimising the risk of default losses.
+Requirement Policy Implementation of Policy Performance Benchmarks and Objectives The corporate bond fund is managed on a buy and maintain basis, and the Investment Manager has an objective to deliver a return over and above comparable gilts from a diversified portfolio of corporate bonds, whilst minimising the risk of default losses.
+The performance benchmarks and objectives were reviewed on a quarterly basis over the year to 31 March 2024.
 The cash fund aims to provide a cash-like return, comparable with its Sterling Overnight Index Average (SONIA) benchmark.
 The leveraged LDI funds have an objective to provide a prescribed level of hedging against changes in the value of liabilities for a typical defined benefit pension scheme caused by interest rate and inflation risks.
 The practical method of implementing this level of hedging is delegated to LGIM, with the expectation that LGIM will choose the most cost-effective method.
-Investment Management Charges The investment management charges of the funds used are set out on page 5 of the SIPs.
-Charges were paid as expected over the year to 31 March 2023.
-Financially and Non-Financially Material Considerations The Trustees' policy on financially and non-financially material considerations is set out on page 8 of the SIPs and in full below.
-No deviation from this policy over the year to 31 March 2023 (see below).
+Investment Management The investment management charges of the funds used are set out on page 5 of the SIP and are as follows: Charges were paid from the Charges LGIM Buy and Maintain Credit Fund: 0.150% p.a. funds over the year to 31 March LGIM Sterling Liquidity Fund: 0.125% p.a.
+2024.
+LGIM Matching Core Funds: 0.240% p.a.
+In addition, LGIM charge a flat fee of £1,000 p.a. where assets under management are in excess of £10 million but below £25 million.
+Financially and Non- Financially Material Considerations The Trustees' policy on financially and non-financially material considerations is set out on page 8 of the SIP and in full below.
+No deviation from this policy over the year to 31 March 2024 (see below).
+Engagement and Voting Rights The Trustees' voting and engagement policy is to use their investments to improve the Environmental, Social and Governance behaviours of the underlying investee companies.

-Requirement Policy Implementation of Policy Engagement and Voting Rights September 2020 SIP Policy No deviation from the policy of either SIP in force over the year to 31 March Responsibility for engagement with the issuers of the Scheme's underlying investment holdings and the use of voting rights is delegated to the Investment Manager.
-The Trustees can therefore only influence engagement and voting policy indirectly.
-2023.
-The Investment Manager provides, on request, information to the Trustees on its actions in relation to engagement and use of voting rights.
-The Trustees are therefore aware of the policies adopted by the Investment Manager.
-June 2023 SIP Policy The Trustees' voting and engagement policy is to use their investments to improve the Environmental, Social and Governance behaviours of the underlying investee companies.
 These ESG topics encompass a range of priorities, which may over time include climate change, biodiversity, the remuneration and composition of company boards, as well as poor working practices.
 The Trustees believe that having this policy, and aiming to improve how companies behave in the medium and long term, is in the members' best interests.
-The Trustees will aim to monitor the actions taken by the Investment Manager on their behalf and if there are significant differences from the policy detailed above, they will escalate their concerns which could ultimately lead to disinvesting its assets from the Investment Manager.
+The Trustees will aim to monitor the actions taken by the Investment Manager on their behalf and if there are significant differences from the policy detailed above, they will escalate their concerns which could ultimately lead to disinvesting their assets from the Investment Manager.
 The Investment Manager provides, on request, information to the Trustees on its actions in relation to engagement and use of voting rights.
 The Trustees are therefore aware of the policies adopted by the Investment Manager.

-Requirement Policy Implementation of Policy Additional Voluntary Contributions (AVCs) The Scheme holds funds accumulated in respect of AVCs separately from the assets backing defined benefits, with Utmost Life & Pensions and the Prudential Assurance Society.
-No deviation from this policy over the year to 31 March 2023.
+No deviation from this policy over the year to 31 March 2024 (see below).
+Additional Voluntary Contributions (AVCs) The Scheme holds funds accumulated in respect of AVCs separately from the assets backing defined benefits, with Utmost Life & Pensions and the Prudential Assurance Society.
+No deviation from this policy over the year to 31 March 2024.